anton-k/mig/docs/src/03-response-anatomy.md

 It has `toHeader` built into it.

-Just like we set headrs we also can set HTTP-status of the response. we just apply it to Resp-like value.
+Just like we set headers we also can set HTTP-status of the response.
+We just apply it to Resp-like value.
 It works both for `Resp` and `RespOr`:

 ```haskell
 setStatus :: IsResp a => Status -> a -> a